The Gulf Stream (painting)

-The Gulf Stream is an 1899 oil painting by Winslow Homer.
-It shows a man in a small dismasted rudderless fishing boat struggling against the waves of the sea, and was the artist's statement on a theme that had interested him for more than a decade.
-Homer vacationed often in Florida, Cuba, and the Caribbean.
+The Gulf Stream is an 1899 oil painting by the American artist Winslow Homer.
+It shows a man in a small dismasted rudderless fishing boat struggling against the storm-tossed waves and perils of the sea, presumably near the Gulf Stream, and was the artist's statement on a theme that had interested him for more than a decade.
+During the time he explored this theme, Homer, a New Englander, boated often near Florida, Cuba, and the Caribbean.